StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/add-an-alert-to-an-existing-case.md

 3. In the **Merge alerts into case** drawer, search for the case by title or case number.

     !!! note "Closed cases"
         If you’re unable to find closed cases, it means your organization has deactivated merging alerts into closed cases.
-To enable this feature, please contact someone with the `manageConfig` permission to [update the setting](../../organization/configure-organization/manage-ui-configuration/ui-configuration-settings.md).

 4. Select **Merge**.